 I always wonder, why is it so difficult to stick to the routines that serve me well?
 Like for me practicing yoga every day.
 I know starting my day with some exercise is an essential part of my well-being, and still I somehow refuse to do it.
 I have all the time in the world and no excuses.

 Why do I dive into behaviour that I know increases my restlessness and uneasy feeling?
-Like checking my facebook and directly act on the notifications after posting a message in several groups.
+Like checking my facebook and directly act on the notifications after posting a message in several groups (‘challenge of silence’ reflex #2).
 I don’t feel well so I search for easy acknowledgement.
 Hollow acknowledgement in the form of likes and remarks of people I don’t know.

 I am used to train myself to get rid of light compulsive behaviors that in the end don’t make me happy.
 Like I stopped reading women’s magazines and comparing myself to the (fake) beauty in there when I was 14 years old.
 But getting rid of my social media addiction when I don’t feel well is a challenge of a different order.